Business Interpreter Services

 What business interpreter service is right for you?

-Good business interpreter services are far more than just talking translation, and range from full-featured 200-delegate 10-language conference simultaneous interpreting through to a 10-minute phone call.
+Good business interpreter services are far more than just talking translation.
+They can range from full-featured 200-delegate 10-language conference simultaneous interpreting through to a 10-minute phone call.
 Other popular formats include face-to-face (aka “F2F”) and “tour guide” – see below – as well as remote interpreting.

-The majority of our business interpreter services are either supporting training sessions (such as the dozens of Health & Safety courses we’ve helped with), or for meetings with small groups or individuals.
+Our business interpreter services typically support training courses or meetings.
 BSL & SSE interpreting are also available of course.

-Following the surge in remote interpreting created by COVID, face-to-face is regaining popularity and is often the most effective format.
+Following the surge in remote interpreting created by COVID, face-to-face (F2F) interpreting is regaining popularity, and is generally recognised as the most effective format.
+However, we do also offer a comprehensive remote interpreting service – paricularly useful for rare languages or less accessible locations.

 Image: business interpreting services

 Face-to-face interpreting is the simplest format – in fact F2F interpreting is one of the oldest professions in the world!
-The ability to speak someone else’s language has always been valued as a way to open doors in trade and politics.
+Speaking someone else’s language has always provided invaluable communication in trade and politics.

-It’s also low-cost; typically an hourly fee for the interpreter (minimum of 2 or 3 hours may apply), plus whatever travel time and expenses are incurred.
-Our Europe-wide network means local provision can help keep costs down.
+It’s also low-cost; typically an hourly fee for the interpreter (a minimum of 2 or 3 hours often applies), plus whatever travel time and expenses are incurred.
+Our Europe-wide network means local provision can help keep your costs down.

-We work closely with Preston’s excellent UCLAN here in Lancashire to develop future business interpreters and translators, both teaching in class and taking on interns here to ensure the next generation has not just the technical skills, but also the “softer” skills needed to succeed as a business interpreter.
+We work closely with schools and colleges to develop future business interpreters and translators, both teaching and taking on interns to ensure the next generation has not just the technical skills, but also the “softer” skills needed to succeed as a business interpreter.

 Why our business interpreter services?